Scotland's Local Environmental Quality Seminar 2025

 External presentations will be delivered by Scott Edgar from Diffley Partnership on the key polling data from this year’s Scottish Litter Survey and Glasgow City Council’s Director of Service Delivery, Neighbourhoods, Regeneration and Sustainability Jenny O’Hagan, who will share the council’s development and delivery of a city-wide approach to improve local environmental quality.

-There will be 45-minute workshops held throughout the day, with delegates able to choose two out of four to attend.
+There will be 1 hour workshops held throughout the day, with delegates able to choose two out of four to attend.

 This event is a brilliant opportunity to find out more about a collective opportunity to improve local environmental quality, what has already been achieved, what is planned in the coming year and future opportunities.